ejoerns/candis/README.md

 public class MiniTask extends DistributedTask {

 	private MiniInitParameter initial;

 	/**
-	 * Gets called, when the Task should be aborted.
+	 * Gets called when the Task should be aborted.
 	 */
 	@Override
 	public void stop() {